Kenya Food Guide

 gluten-free

-HIGH AVAILABILITYKenyan cuisine is largely gluten-free, based on corn, rice, potatoes, and other starches like ugali (cornmeal).
+HIGH AVAILABILITYMost Kenyan food is naturally gluten-free, built on corn, rice, potatoes and starches like ugali (cornmeal).

 halal